Stronger (Sara Evans album): Background

 Stronger is Evans' first studio album to be released in nearly six years.
-During this six-year period, Evans was involved in a high-profile divorce with, her now ex-husband Craig Schelske.
+During this six-year period, Evans was involved in a high-profile divorce from her now ex-husband Craig Schelske.
 In an interview with CMT, Evans explained why she took so long to record the record saying, "I cannot be creative unless my world is right.
 A lot of people will say, 'You know when I was going through my divorce or when I was going through rehab or when I was going through whatever ... .'
 You always hear artists talk about, 'Those are the best songs I've written.'
 Like, I'm the total opposite".

 In an interview with "The Boot", Evans spoke highly of the record saying, "I am so excited and thrilled to finally have NEW music coming out!
 It took me a long time to make this record for many reasons, both personally and professionally, and now it's all about to come to fruition.
 This new album is full of fresh new sounds from me, and many songs that I co-wrote, but it's also the signature Sara Evans sound that I hope will make the fans want to buy this record!"
 Also included is a song titled "Alone", and Evans has stated that she wants it released as the third single from the album, saying "There's a song called 'Alone' that is going to be the third single.
 It's a very country ballad, but I'm telling you, that song ...
 I have such high hopes that this song can really change my career".

 "My Heart Can't Tell You No" was originally recorded by Rod Stewart on his 1988 album, Out of Order.